juanvasquez10/testrepo/README.md

 # testrepo
 test of a repository
-This is a test o a repository!
+This is a test of a repository!